NUKnightLab/reveal.js-template/README.md

 The core of reveal.js is very easy to install.
 You'll simply need to download a copy of this repository and open the index.html file directly in your browser.

-1. Clone this repo.
+1. Fork this repo.
+2. Clone the forked repo to your local machine and use this new repo for your own presentation.
-2. Open index.html in a browser to view it (note: run a local server for the custom Knight Lab typography to work).
+3. Open index.html in a browser to view it (note: run a local server for the custom Knight Lab typography to work).
-3. Edit the slides in index.html with your own content.
+4. Edit the slides in index.html with your own content.

 ### Full setup